AED Device: Tips in Choosing The Best AED

 When is an Automated External Defibrillator needed?

-AED devices are needed when you revive someone from sudden cardiac arrest.
-It can be used at home and in schools and is also found in many public places, including office buildings, malls, gyms and sports arenas, and airplanes to deliver electric shocks to a person’s heart if necessary.
+Use an AED on anyone who is unresponsive and not breathing normally or only gasping.
+These are the key signs of sudden cardiac arrest.
+Many states now require AEDs in schools, gyms, airports, and large public facilities under local public-access defibrillation laws.
 However, since many cardiac arrests occur at home, having AED equipment at home can save time in reviving a person with cardiac emergencies.
 For example, if someone has irregular heart rhythm like ventricular fibrillation or ventricular tachycardia, a bystander in a public place or a family member can use AED to shock the heart back to a normal rhythm and possibly save a life.

 aed device